savvyt/twitter/README.md

 1. Setup a VM where you can run the script
 2. Enter your Twitter API credentials in Secret Manager
 3. Create a Pub/Sub topic to receive messages from the Twitter API.

-Here are more details on those 3 steps:

 #### 1. Setup VM:
 * Under the Compute Engine tab on GCP, create a Debian 10 VM.
 Make sure to allow access to all APIs.
 (In my case, I set up an `e2-small` machine in zone `us-east-4a`.)